IMaeots/TicTacTwoWeb/README.md

 # TicTacTwoWeb - Multi-Tech Stack Collection

 A collection of **Tic-Tac-Toe** game implementations across different technologies: **Vanilla JavaScript**, **TypeScript**, and **Vue.js**.
 This repo contains 3 different versions of the TicTacTwo game, each with the same core gameplay, but built using a different approach.
-This is repository includes 3 of the total 7 TicTacTwo games developed for Uni 2024-2025.
+This repository includes 3 of the total 7 TicTacTwo games developed for Uni 2024-2025.

 Each folder contains its own `README.md` to explain the specific implementation details of that version.